evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

-{{< sitefiguresized thumb="models/vinfast/vf8/vf8_plus/main_1_st.jpg" title="VinFast VF8 Plus" width="3000" height="1687"  >}}
+{{< sitefiguresized thumb="models/vinfast/vf8/vf8_eco/main_1_st.jpg" title="VinFast VF8 Eco" width="3000" height="1687"  >}}

-We have separated our VinFast VF8 Plus article into sections.
+We have separated our VinFast VF8 Eco article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)